alexdsbreslav/quicklooks/how_to_use_quicklook/add_line_to_chart.md

 4. Add multiple lines using `quicklook.add_line_to_chart` and adjust the style options.
 5. Add a legend.
    - [Click here](https://github.com/alexdsbreslav/quicklook/blob/master/how_to_use_quicklook/add_legend.md) for more details on adding a legend to your chart
-6. Save the chart to a folder on my computer.
+6. Save the chart to a folder on your computer.

 ```python
 import pandas as pd